Are you looking for a quiet, off-the-grid location in Bali to enjoy a romantic sunset away from the massive crowds?

 About Tegal Wangi Beach Bali

-You will thank me later for this ONE recommendation: check the tide chart before you go!
+You will thank me later for this ONE recommendation: check the Bali tide chart before you go!

 Why, you ask?

 Because at low tide, pockets of rock formations appear, allowing you to enjoy a natural jacuzzi with collected seawater from the ocean.
-Tegal Wangi beach jacuzzi is the only place you can enjoy such an incredible experience, not to mention insta-worthy photos you can take with this stunning backdrop, and make all your friends jealous!
+Tegal Wangi beach jacuzzi is the only place you can enjoy such an incredible experience, not to mention insta-worthy photos you can take with this stunning backdrop!

 How many people can say they have bathed in the ocean jacuzzi!? 😉

-Tegal Wangi beach is fairly small, but with only a handful of visitors in a day, there is plenty of space for all to enjoy if you want to make a beach day at this secluded location.
+Even though Tegal Wangi Beach is fairly small, with only a handful of visitors in a day, it is a beautiful and secluded location for a relaxing beach day.

 After Tegal Wangi Beach Sunset

 After enjoying the epic sunset, why not indulge in candle-light dinner on the beach?
-Jimbaran beach is renowned for the seafood BBQ along the beach.
+Jimbaran beach is renowned for the seafood BBQ along the beach, which is considered one of the popular “things to do in Jimbaran.”

 Just a few minutes from Tegal Wangi beach, you will see a row of restaurants lined up along the beach offering you fresh catch of the day by the kilo.